 The goal of bankruptcy is to receive a Bankruptcy Discharge Order from the bankruptcy court.
 Your bankruptcy discharge is the court order that releases you from personal liability on certain debts.
-You are no longer legally obligated to pay back any debts that are part of your bankruptcy discharge.
+What happens if the bankruptcy court may deny discharge?
+We have your answer.

 When the Bankruptcy Court May Deny Discharge